jhu-arch/arch-tutorial/Shorts.rst

   >

 .. tip::
-    You can also use the **module()** function to list all of the available modules in the current Lmod system.
+    Also, you can use the **module()** function to list all of the available modules in the current Lmod system.
     For example:

     > module("avail")